C-Pol: Point charge perturbation scheme for mapping tensor moment surfaces: Methods

 and as in the calculation of $A_{\sigma, \alpha\beta}$ if we set all other gradient ranks to zero we get:

 The number of non-zero unique components in the polarizability tensors is related to the point group of the molecule under consideration \cite{buckingham}.
 In order to achieve the irreducible representation of the polarizability tensors, the molecule under consideration must be oriented with respect to the x, y and z axes, so as to maximize the number of symmetry elements along each of these axes.

-This is indicative of the "standard orientation" presented in the Gaussian 16 documentation \cite{g16}.
+This is indicative of the so called "standard orientation" presented in the Gaussian 16 documentation \cite{g16}.
 The center of mass of the molecule should also coincide with the origin of the coordinate system.
-The "standard orientation" of the \ce{CO2} molecule is presented in Figure \ref{fig:cd}(i).
-The orientation of molecules possessing varied point group symmetries are provided in Section 5 of the Supplementary Information (SI).
+The standard orientation of the $CO_2$ molecule is presented in Figure \ref{fig:cd}(i).
+The orientation of molecules possessing varied point group symmetries are provided in Section 6 of the Supplementary Information (SI).